 Whit was born in Jackson at the old Baptist Hospital.
 He and his wife, Shelley, were both raised in Jackson and went on to receive undergraduate degrees from Mississippi State University.
 While at Mississippi State, Whit also received a Master of Business Administration degree while playing two years of baseball and five years of basketball for legendary coaches Ron Polk and Richard Williams.

-Among the many highlights of his time as a student-athlete, Whit was recognized multiple times as Academic All-SEC.
-Of course, Whit is most well-known for playing valuable minutes on a team that made it to the 1995 Sweet Sixteen and contributing as "Sixth Man" for the celebrated team that made it to the 1996 Final Four.
-At the close of his career, he held the university record for Games Played.economic developers, and advocates for the State of Mississippi.
+Whit is viewed as one of the top business leaders, economic developers, and advocates for the State of Mississippi.
 Since 2003, his professional focus has been making the state a better place to live, work, and raise a family.
-Whit quickly ascended to the Deputy Director position at Mississippi Development Authority where he worked relentlessly, alongside others, to retain and locate tens of thousands of jobs and hundreds of millions of investment dollars in Mississippi.
+Whit quickly ascended to the Deputy Director position at Mississippi Development Authority where he worked relentlessly, alongside others, to retain and locate tens of thousands of jobs and hundreds of millions of investment in Mississippi.

 From there, Whit transitioned into owning and operating his own consulting firm concentrating on economic development, business development, marketing and communications, public/private sector networking, strategic planning, fundraising, and more.
 His firm’s listing of clients featured a broad and diverse roster reflective of important industry sectors (automotive, aerospace, energy, healthcare, manufacturing, and tourism), non-profit foundations, and both community-based and multi-state economic development organizations.